junxit/us-congress-bills-114/metadata.md

 - 2016-04-18 — Introduced in House
 - 2016-04-18 — Referred to the House Committee on Energy and Commerce.
 - 2016-04-18 — Referred to the Subcommittee on Health.
+- 2016-04-20 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2016-04-20 — Subcommittee Consideration and Mark-up Session Held.
+- 2016-04-25 — Committee Consideration and Mark-up Session Held.
+- 2016-04-26 — Committee Consideration and Mark-up Session Held.
+- 2016-04-27 — Committee Consideration and Mark-up Session Held.
+- 2016-04-27 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-05-10 — Placed on the Union Calendar, Calendar No. 433.
+- 2016-05-10 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+114-559.
+- 2016-05-10 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+114-559.